 Find out more about your health here from our health professionals!

-The pathway in which male experience dropping in their testosterone hormone occurs when aging men, experience reduction in testosterone concentration due to the decline in Leydig cell mass in the testicles or a dysfunction in hypothalamic-luteinizing hormone which in return will cause low testosterone production (6).
+The pathway by which men's testosterone levels decline is when older men's testosterone levels fall as a result of declining Leydig cell mass in the testicles or a malfunction in hypothalamic-luteinizing hormone, which in turn results in low testosterone production (6).

-What are the Sign and Symptom of andropause?
+What are the signs and symptoms of andropause?